What is Digital Marketing?

 This is the process of optimising your website for the benefit of search engines.
 The aim is to increase your ‘rank’ on search engine results pages and obtain more organic traffic.
 Today, ‘SEO’ has become an all encompassing term and can relate to the optimisation of all your digital content, both on and off your website.
 To find out more about how SEO works, read our guide: What is SEO?

 This involves the creation and promotion of content to help generate brand awareness.
 Typically, this includes blogs, videos, infographics and white papers.
 The aim is to give you something to talk about and convince the web that you are the authority they should listen to on any given subject.
+For all the facts about content marketing and to get ideas for your own, read our article: What is Content Marketing.

 These channels provide a voice for your content and brand identity.
 They are one of the easiest ways to get your work in front of people, generate leads and engage with your audience.